 Cheval Blanc

-It's not that easy to assess Cheval Blanc from the barrel.
-I've experienced in several vintages, that this wine tastes light and doesn't show all its qualities.
-Saying that, it'll not be a problem with 2014, as it drives at medium cylinders already.
-2014 Cheval Blanc is neither close to 2010 nor 2009, it's merely similar to 2011.
+It takes a lot of work to assess Cheval Blanc from the barrel.
+I've experienced in several vintages that this wine tastes light and doesn't show all its qualities.
+It'll not be a problem with 2014, as it drives at medium cylinders already.
+2014 Cheval Blanc is neither close to 2010 nor 2009 and's similar to 2011.

 2014 Quinault L'Enclos (69% Merlot, 13% Cabernet Franc and 18% Cabernet Sauvignon) - nice freshness, very good acidity, smooth finish.
 88p.

-2014 Cheval Blanc - succulent and refined, great complexity, well-constructed with great depth, length and smooth and fleshy finish.
+2014 Cheval Blanc - succulent and refined, complex, well-constructed with great depth, length, and smooth and fleshy finish.
 95+p.

 UGCB tasting of Pomerol and Saint Emilion at Franc Mayne (blind)

-Not excellent showing but neither a bad one, merely something in between.
+Not an excellent showing but neither a bad one, merely something in between.
 My cherry picks:

 Saint-Emilion - powerful and packed with concentrated fruit+ tannin Troplong Mondot (92-93p), well-made Larcis Ducasse and Pavie Macquin (rated both 92p), elegant Canon (91-92p) and aromatic, seductive and complex Franc Mayne (91-92p), cherry and seductive Balestard La Tonnelle (91p), as cherry La Couspaude (91p) and La Dominique (91p) with splendid freshness and acidity.